A version of this article appeared on Glomar Disclosure

 The goal was simply to get a little more information and hopefully debunk or confirm conspiracy theories about connections between the Hinckley family and the Bush family.
 While those theories are briefly and indirectly addressed, the most fascinating tidbit came from the end of an FBI interview with John Hinckley Sr. - some High Weirdness in the form of a time traveling neo-Nazi organization.

-Intrigued by Hinckley Jr.’s connections to this neo-Nazi organization, I turned to the Anti-Defamation League’s (ADL)’s webiste.
+Intrigued by Hinckley Jr.’s connections to this neo-Nazi organization, I turned to the Anti-Defamation League’s (ADL)’s website.
 Unsurprisingly, the ADL had an entry on the group, complete with its background and history.
 The only problem was that, according to the ADL entry, the American Front wasn’t founded until about eight years later.

 High Weirdness, indeed.
 Additional searching found claims that the group was actually founded in 1984, when some sources say the founder first encounter skinhead philosophy.
 Other reports, like one from G. Gordon Liddy of Watergate infamy, claim that the group was founded as late as “around 1990.”